-Currently there are 441 households, 130 of which are not year-round, one destination oriented commercial area, two active mining operations in the MIRD District and several areas of active farming in the Township.
+As of 2019 there are 459 dwelling units, 100 of which are occupied on a seasonal basis.
+There is one destination-oriented commercial area, two active mining operations in the MIRD District, and several areas of active farming in the Township.